In May, 2018 I was honored to become the first female Chief Meteorologist in the state of Nevada.

 I am a proud Jayhawk and University of Kansas alumna.
 I received my B.S. and M.S. in Atmospheric Science both with focuses in Hydrology.
 During my undergraduate time (when I wasn’t chasing tornadoes) I co-authored a paper focused on understanding carbon fluxes in prairies.
 During my masters my focused shifted to solving national problems related to extreme temperature and precipitation events.
 During my time at KU and UNR, I was given the opportunity to present at many national and international scientific conferences, including; The American Meteorological Society’s Annual Agriculture and Forest Meteorology Conference, The World Climate Research Programme Open Science Conference, and The Fall Meeting of The American Geophysical Union.

 Please do not hesitate to reach out with any questions about the weather, environmental stories, or just to say hi!
-You can reach out to me on Facebook @Meteorologist Cassie Wilson, or connect with me on Twitter @CassieWilsonWX.
+You can reach out to me on Facebook @Meteorologist Cassie Wilson, connect with me on Twitter @CassieWilsonWX, or follow me on Instagram @barefootweather.